Sketches of Disruptive Continuity in the Age of Print from Johannes Gutenberg to Steve Jobs

-Rubel died suddenly from a stroke at age 48 in 1908 while he was exhibiting his offset press invention in London.
+Ira died suddenly from a stroke at age 48 in 1908 while he was exhibiting his offset press design in Manchester, England.
 He did not, as far as we know, leave behind a written account of his work as an innovator.
 This lack of resources about Rubel’s accomplishment—even though he is universally acknowledged as the inventor of the offset method of printing on paper—has been taken note of by others.

-One of the challenges in locating documentary records of Rubel’s invention is the fact that he was unable to obtain a patent for his invention in the US.
-If a patent application were available, it is likely that details of his work could be before us in black and white.
-Rubel was not able to obtain a US patent because offset printing on paper was considered by legal experts to be a replication of the tinplate printing method invented twenty-five years earlier.
+One of the challenges in locating documentary records of Rubel’s invention is the fact that he was unable to patent his rubber roller-based offset printing method in the US.
+If a patent application were available, it is possible that details of his work would be in front of us in black and white.
+However, Rubel was blocked from obtaining a US patent because offset printing on paper was considered by lawyers to be a replication of the tinplate printing method invented in 1875 by Robert Barclay.
 This technique used cardboard as the “blanket” between the printing plate and the tin substrate.
-It is clear from the records that are available that Rubel’s inability to have his invention patented contributed both to the lack of authoritative historical records as well as his early death.

-There are several important original sources available that help explain how the “accidental” attribution came to be applied to Ira W. Rubel’s groundbreaking innovation.
-The editors of The Lithographer’s Manual rely upon an account given by Harry A. Porter, Senior Vice President of the Harris-Seybold Company, in a report to the Detroit Litho Club on December 14, 1950.
+There are several original sources that do explain how the “accidental” attribution came to be applied to Ira W. Rubel’s groundbreaking innovation.
+The editors of The Lithographers Manual rely upon an account given by Harry A. Porter, Senior Vice President of the Harris-Seybold Company, in a report to the Detroit Litho Club on December 14, 1950.
 Porter confirms that Rubel operated “a small paper mill in Nutley NJ” where he manufactured “sulphite bond and converted this paper lithographically into bank deposit slips.”

 Whenever the feeder, then not a machine but a person, missed feeding a sheet when the press was operating, the inked image was transferred to the rubber blanket from the stone.
 The following sheet would then be printed on both sides because the rubber blanket transferred the inked image to the back of the sheet.
 It was generally known that this unintentionally made transfer produced a print superior to that made directly from the stone.
 Mr. Rubel noticed this fact and decided to utilize it as the basis of a printing press.

-An anecdotal description of the events in Rubel’s workshop, specifically regarding the accidental discovery made there, is provided by Carl Richard Greer in his Advertising and its Mechanical Production (1931):
+An anecdotal description of the events in Rubel’s workshop around 1904—and the accidental way he made his discovery—is provided by Carl Richard Greer in his Advertising and its Mechanical Production (1931):

 The boy who was feeding the press forgot to send a sheet through, with the result that the image on the stone was transferred, or offset, on the rubber blanket.
 When the next sheet went through it did not give the effect Rubel desired and he threw it aside.
 The sheet turned over and on its back, but printed in reverse, Rubel found the design printed exactly as he desired.
 He asked the boy how this had happened, and was told.
 For the remainder of the afternoon they experimented, and then Rubel went home and set to work on the design of a press to print indirectly by offset from a rubber blanket.